corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-ledger-example-cordapp/cordapp-chat/_index.md

 * `message` is the message in the Chat.

-* `participants` is the list of `PublicKeys` belonging to the vnodes of the participants of the chat.
+* `participants` is the list of `PublicKeys` belonging to the virtual nodes of the participants of the chat.

 The history of a chat will be recorded in the backchain of the chat.